Update: ‘Exterior,’ ‘Interior,’ ‘L3 autonomous driving,’ and ‘Release Date’ sections updated.

 The micro-LED headlamps can detect slippery surfaces and recognize under-construction patches, and project necessary road signs.
 They can even project the vehicle width to let to driver understand whether it’s possible to pass through a narrow road.
 Stop signal, turn signal, lane, curved road, and pedestrian projection are some of its other functions.

-Using details from the spy media, YouTube channel 뉴욕맘모스_NYMAMMOTH (Naver: shadow0122) has created a rendering to show its expected design.
-While the concept version features a pixel-inspired design for the full cluster, the production version may get headlamps with only a part of the assembly featuring the pixel-inspired look.
+Using details from the spy media, YouTube channel 뉴욕맘모스_NYMAMMOTH (Naver: shadow0122) has created a rendering to show its expected design (story’s featured image).
+While the concept features a pixel-inspired design for the full cluster, the production version may get headlamps with only a part of the assembly featuring the pixel-inspired look.
 This change may allow a stronger high beam, enhancing long-range visibility, particularly on highways/motorways.
-The bonnet obviously had to have an opening in the final car to allow access to the frunk, and the bumper is a new panel with what looks like vertical air intakes on the flanks.
+The bonnet had to have an opening in the final car to allow access to the frunk, and the bumper is a new panel with what looks like vertical air intakes on the flanks.

 NY Mammoth has also made a fine rendering of the Hyundai Ioniq 6’s rear section.
-It shows a slightly different tail lamp design in which the pixelated clusters are separate sections on each side, and the Ioniq 6 inscription is between them, right in the centre and possibly inside a transparent glass with backlighting.
+It shows a slightly different tail lamp design where the pixelated clusters are separate sections on each side, and the Ioniq 6 inscription is in the center and possibly inside a transparent glass with backlighting.
 The slim rear fog lights also carry the pixel-like design of the rear combination lamps.

-A report from Korea Economic Daily has said that Hyundai plans to redesign the lights, bumpers, and wheel arches of the Ioniq 6.
-These changes will improve the quality and range of the car.
-Moreover, the company will increase the car’s length by 20 mm from the initially planned figure, it noted.
+A report from Korea Economic Daily in August 2021 noted that Hyundai would redesign the lights, bumpers, and wheel arches of the Ioniq 6.
+These changes were expected to improve the quality and range of the car.
+Moreover, the company would increase the car’s length by 20 mm from the initially planned figure, it said.

 Ioniq 6 could get the first ‘Lighting’ Grille

-The report mentioned above speculated that the Ioniq 6 could feature the new ‘Lighting grille’.
+The same report speculated that the Ioniq 6 could feature the new ‘Lighting grille’.
 Back in June 2021, Hyundai Mobis had announced that they succeeded in developing a new grille that adds LED functionality to the entirety of the car’s front.
-With grilles becoming unnecessary in electric cars, manufacturers have been trying to figure out how best to use the space with ideas such as road lighting, sound systems, and even displays.
+With grilles becoming unnecessary in electric cars, manufacturers are finding out how best to use the space with ideas such as road lighting, sound systems, and even displays.

-If the speculation turns out to be true, the Ioniq 6 will be the first EV in Hyundai’s lineup to feature the new Lighting Grille.
+If it gets it, the Ioniq 6 will be the first EV in Hyundai’s lineup to feature the new Lighting Grille.
 Alongside this, Hyundai Mobis has also developed the ‘moving grille’ technology that automatically controls airflow through the use of air flaps.

-The interior of the Hyundai Ioniq 6 will have a clean, minimalist theme that gives the car a futuristic appearance and highlight its roominess.
-Spy pictures (via Cochespias) have shown plenty of commonality with the Ioniq 5, with a similar low-profile theme.
+The Hyundai Ioniq will have a clean and minimalist design that makes the cabin look futuristic, and highlights its spaciousness.
+Spy pictures (via Cochespias) have shown plenty of commonality with the Ioniq 5.
 We observe the same two-spoke steering wheel, clubbed digital instrument cluster, and infotainment system screens on a white panel with curvy corners, slim AC vents, climate control panel, and pedals.
-One visible difference is that, unlike the Ioniq 5, the Ioniq 6 seems to have a fixed-type centre console.
+One visible difference is that the Ioniq 6 seems to have a fixed-type center console.
 The prototype Autoherald had spotted also featured a digital instrument cluster, and it had a central display similar to that of the Ioniq 5.

-Some spy pictures have shown a two-tone colour combination with white and grey door panels, white seats featuring orange piping (front-only), and a white front centre armrest.
+Other spy pictures have shown a two-tone color combination with white and grey door panels, white seats featuring orange piping (front-only), and a white front center armrest.

 Compared to the Hyundai Sonata, the rear seats appear longer, which should mean more under-thigh support, and the flat floor would make seating three abreast quite comfortable.
-The door panels look longer, which should allow easy ingress and egress and plenty of light into the cabin.
-Lastly, it seems like there’s ample legroom, helped by the carved-out front seats.
-Hyundai will likely equip the Ioniq 6 with an armrest, rear air vents, and two USB-C charging ports for extra comfort.
+The door panels look long, which should allow easy ingress and egress and plenty of light into the cabin.
+Lastly, it seems like there’s sufficient knee legroom, helped by the carved-out front seats.
+Hyundai will likely equip the Ioniq 6 with an armrest, rear air vents, and two USB-C charging ports for extra comfort and convenience.
 The front seats should include a memory function, and the seatbacks will have aircraft-style map pockets.